tummychow/jgtr/README.md

 If you know Go's `text/template` language, then you can probably use jgtr.
 In brief, the top-level JSON value is exposed as `{{ . }}`.
 If that value is a JSON object, you can access its keys by their names, as shown in the above example.
 If that value is a JSON array, you can loop over its contents using the `range` action.
 Refer to the documentation for more details on how to use the templating language.

 jgtr exposes some standard Go functions that you can use in your templates.
-Take a look at `tmplFuncs` in `jgtr.go` for the full list.
+Take a look at [`funcs.go`](funcs.go) for the full list.
 As an example, jgtr exposes Go's `time.Parse` under the name `timeParse`.
 You can this to generate a Go `time.Time` object and invoke standard functions on it.
 ```
 "2013-04-30"
 ```